 |Nutritional Guidelines (per serving)|

 The flavors in Thai Tom Yum chicken are so incredible, this dish will fast become one of your dinner favorites.
-Although you can also buy a pre-made Tom Yum paste in stores, I find my homemade one infinitely superior because all the herbs and spices are fresh, not packaged or preserved.
+Although you can also buy a pre-made Tom Yum paste in stores, a homemade paste is infinitely superior because all the herbs and spices are fresh, not packaged or preserved.
 It sounds complicated, but it isn't.
 Just blitz together all the paste ingredients in a mini chopper or food processor (or simply mince and stir together), then slather over chicken and bake.
 EASY and fantastic!
 For best results, use whole chicken drumsticks with the skin still on.

 - 5 cloves garlic

-- 1-2 fresh red chilies, sliced, OR 3/4 to 1 teaspoon dried crushed chili from the spice aisle, to taste
+- 1 to 2 fresh red chilies (sliced, or 3/4 to 1 teaspoon dried crushed chili, to taste)

 - 1 tablespoon vegetable oil

 - 3/4 teaspoon shrimp paste (or 1 additional tablespoon fish sauce)